UNESCO Chair in Urban Landscape logo

 More details on the University of Montreal Admission Website

-We prodive various courses in urban design and theory opened to local and international students.
+We provide various courses in urban design and theory open to local and international students

-By providing training in a global context, the UNESCO Chair now moves towards new forms of exchanges and collaboration thought education and capacity-building.
+By providing training in a global context, the UNESCO Chair fosters new forms of exchange and collaboration through education and capacity-building.

 1. MSc in Urban Design